seanpmaxwell/Typescript-Best-Practices/README.md

 ## 💬 Comments

 - Place `/** */` above all **function-declarations** always, `//` or no comment is okay for **configured-functions**.
+- I would also recommend `/** */` for utility-types as they can become pretty complex.
 - Place a `@TestOnly` comment annotation for items not meant to be used in production.
 - Use `//` for inline explanations.
 - Capitalize and punctuate comments.